kevaundray/CryptoResources/decentralised-technology/terminology/deep-dive-scripts.md

 **Condition 2:**

 Given the digital signature.
-If it matches the public key provided and it states that the user would like to spend that particular input
+If it matches the public key provided and it states that the user would like to spend that particular input.
+Then this condition is true.

 #### Script Signature \(ScriptSig\)